carolinee228/FOSS4G-Access-To-Services/CONTEXT.md

 ### Key Methodological Points:

-- **Realistic Travel Times:** The `departure_time_window` parameter in `r5py` was crucial.
-By setting a window of one or two hours, we could calculate trips departing every minute within that window.
-The analysis then returned the **50th percentile (median)** travel time.
-This provides a much more realistic and robust measure of accessibility than a single, best-case journey time.
+- **Realistic Travel Times:**
+    1. The `departure_time_window` parameter instructs `r5py` to calculate trips departing every minute within that window.
+We used the **50th percentile (median)** travel time, to provide a more robust measure of accessibility compared to the shortest journey time.
+    2. Departure time and departure time window parameters were configured differently for each service to match real-world behaviour.
+    3. To make the analysis more realistic and avoid scenarios where individuals would need to walk for excessively long periods without public transport alternatives, a maximum walking time of 20 minutes was set.
+This means that any single walking segment cannot exceed 20 minutes.
+If no public transport option is available and the required walking leg is longer than 20 minutes, the route is marked as unreachable.

 - **Computational Efficiency:** The "outbound-first" approach was key to making the analysis manageable.
     1. First, the **outbound** leg (from a relatively small number of origins to all ~140k destinations) was calculated, which is computationally fast.
     2. Then, only the destinations that were **reachable** within the 90-minute cutoff were used as the origins for the **inbound** leg.
-    3. This reduced the number of calculations needed for the return journey, significantly cutting down on total analysis time.
+    3. Combined with the residential property clustering, this dramatically reduced the number of calculations needed for the return journey, significantly cutting down on total analysis time.

 - **Scaling with Multiprocessing:** To run the analysis at a national scale, Python's `multiprocessing` library was used to divide the list of origins among 32 parallel processes on a high-performance machine.
 This allowed a complete round-trip analysis for a single service type to be completed in approximately **40 minutes**.

--  **Max Walk Time:** To make the analysis more realistic and avoid scenarios where individuals would need to walk for excessively long periods without public transport alternatives, a maximum walking time of 20 minutes was set.
-This means that any single walking segment cannot exceed 20 minutes.
-If no public transport option is available and the required walking leg is longer than 20 minutes, the route is marked as unreachable.